seprest1/server-calculator/README.md

 The most difficult part of this assignment, however, was following a series of logic stops, to prevent user error.
 I spent quite some time attempting to allow users to use the last-recent total in their next calculation, as well as be able to have unlimited operands.
 Alas, I had to put down these ideas due to time.

-Some of the aforementioned user errors include:
+Some of the user errors I was able to prevent:
 - Multiple operators in a row
 - Changing operators mid-way
 - Multiple decimals in a row